BryanWV/release-based-workflow/.github/steps/5-finalize-release.md

 ### Finalizing releases

-It's important to be aware of the information what will be visible in that release.
+It's important to be aware of the information that will be visible in the release.
 In the pre-release, the version and commit messages are visible.
+Sensitive files in your project like passwords, encryption keys, Personal Access Tokens (PAT's) or private user files are going to be published if you're not careful enough, leading to a potential misuse of the informatin and unauthorized access and malicious activities. <br>
+If you're interested in this subject the [GitHub Documentation to get started in Git](https://docs.github.com/en/get-started/getting-started-with-git) may be appealing to you.
+To know more about protecting personal information in your code you can be guided in [.gitignore files](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).

 ![image](https://user-images.githubusercontent.com/13326548/47883578-bdba7780-ddea-11e8-84b8-563e12f02ca6.png)